vignywang/MTLDesc/README.md

+# MTLDesc

-# MTLDesc (Local features detection and description, local descriptors)
+Local features detection and description; local descriptors.

 Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022) and AWDesc.

 To do：